vuex-orm/vuex-orm/README.md

   // This is the name used as module name of the Vuex Store. static entity = 'users'

+  // List of all fields (schema) of the post model. `this.attr` is used
-  // List all of the fields of the post. static fields () {
+  // for the generic field type.
+The argument is the default value. static fields () {
     return {
+      id: this.attr(null),
       name: this.attr(''),
       email: this.attr(''),
     }